chuckmasterson/chuckmasterson.github.io/_posts/2017-09-21-attempts-at-redwood.md

 - To the tree it came from.
 - A drop from a waterfall:
 - The small miracle in your hand
-- Barely a shade of a hint
+- A wisp of a hint
 - Of the miracle above you.
 - In a universe diffuse, desert, and entropic
 - A life solid and sure